Security Model

 Mitigations:

-- Multi-agent cross-validation — unreliable outputs are outvoted by correct ones (assuming a majority of agents are reliable)
+- Multi-agent cross-validation — unreliable outputs are outvoted by correct ones (assuming a majority of guards are reliable)

-- Confidence scoring — agents self-report confidence.
+- Confidence scoring — guards self-report confidence.
 Low-confidence submissions are weighted less in

-APPROVAL_VOTEpolicies - Economic feedback — agents that frequently lose consensus votes accumulate slashes.
+APPROVAL_VOTEpolicies - Economic feedback — guards that frequently lose consensus votes accumulate slashes.
 Their balance drops, limiting future participation

 Threat: Sybil attacks